suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 2 parts as shown below:

 ~~~~
-Welcome Namespace := <mls-group-name> |  "welcome"
+Welcome TrackNamespace := ("moq.mls.arpa/v1"),(<mls-group-name>),(<welcome>)
 ~~~~
-Note: The MLS group name chosen should be unique within a MOQ relay network.

 MLS Welcome message is published over a track that is specific to individual recipient.
 Joining participants subscribe to the "Welcome Track" as part of MLS session bootstrapping, which has the following structure:

 ~~~~
-Welcome Track
-Tracknamespace :=  Welcome Namespace
+Welcome Tracknamespace :=  Welcome TrackNamespace
-Trackname      :=  RecipientId
+Welcome Trackname      :=  (<Paricipant ID>)
 ~~~~

-The RecipientId value chosen MUST be unique within the MOQ application.
-The RECOMMENDED way to ensure uniques would be to use certificate fingerprint of the recipients's public key.
-The group member publishing the MLS Welcome message can obtain the RecipientId while processing the KeyPackage of the member being added.
+The Paricipant ID is same as the Sender ID obtained from the Join message when processing the MLS KeyPackag.
 On receipt of the Welcome message, local MLS state is updated with the received MLS Welcome message to obtain the group secret for the current epoch.

 When publishing on the "Welcome Track", there is one MOQT group per MLS epoch and objectId 0 carries the MLS Welcome message.

 ### Processing MLS Commit Messages {#process-commit}